-When it comes to my favourite baking recipes, there’s really nothing like Classic Vanilla Cupcakes!
+There’s really nothing like classic vanilla cupcakes!
 Light, moist and delicious cupcakes, topped with luscious, buttercream frosting are just a favourite with everyone.

 When I think about baking memories, my mind immediately goes to cupcakes.
 Whether it was making them for my kid’s birthdays, for a bake sale or a school event, or baking and decorating them up in fun ways for holidays or special family occasions, some of my fondest baking memories involve cupcakes :)

 For all these reasons, it’s great to have a classic vanilla cupcake recipe up your sleeve!

 This past weekend, my daughter and I got together to bake up some classic vanilla cupcakes and had great fun decorating them up.
 I must say, her piping skills have improved considerably since our first cupcake decorating days many years ago!
 It also reminded us both that even when kids grow up and leave home, we can still get together and bake up some new memories :)

 Of course, no cupcake baking and decorating session would be complete without enjoying the fruits of your labour!

 Ingredients and Substitutions